 For many years I maintained a 2000 square foot studio, seventh floor, massive windows overlooking the Milwaukee skyline and lake-front.
 It was a spectacular place to watch fireworks from all the festivals each summer.
 And we created some great images there.
 But most of my work and my true love is shooting on location.
 So, the studio is no more but I pride myself on being able to bring a studio production on location when needed.

 In a long nutshell, that is who I am and what makes me tick.
 You start to know me in a similar way to how I get to know my photographic subjects.
-In a similar way, perhaps it will help our work together be even more effective.
+Similarly, perhaps it will help our work together be even more effective.

 Scott Witte